python-geeks/Automation-scripts/captchasolver/README.md

 - pytesseract
 `pip install pytesseract`

-- After you install tesseract replace
-`# Your tesseract location `
-with your tesseract location in csolver.py
+- After you install tesseract replace with your tesseract location in csolver.py

 ## How to use
 `python csolver.py captcha_image`